manmeet-gill/ml-houseprice-predictor/README.md

 Predict sales prices and practice feature engineering, RFs, and gradient boosting

+update: 8/6/2018 12:00pm

+added data split in the input data. training data is seperated from validation data.
+This improves the model.
+MAE is about 33000

 update: 8/6/2018 11:00am

 added Mean Absolute Error in the project to test the accuracy of the project.
-But In-Sample data is being used for validation
+But In-Sample data is being used for validation.
+MAE is about 66